arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 4. **Display progress in the Arduino IDE Serial Monitor**: The sketch provides a visual indication of the progress of the flashing process using a built-in LED of the Opta™ device and displays messages through the Arduino IDE Serial Monitor to inform the user about the current status of the flashing process.

-To upload the code, click the **Verify** button to compile the sketch and check for errors; then click the **Upload** button to program the board with the sketch.
+To upload the code, click the **Verify** button to compile the sketch and check for errors; then click the **Upload** button to program the device with the sketch.

 ![Uploading a sketch to the Opta™ the Arduino IDE.](assets/arduino-ide-2.png)